andrewShillito/my-reads/README.md

+MyReads is a single page book tracking application with three shelves:
+1. CurrentlyReading
+2. Want to Read
+3. Read

+and a Search Page where you can add new books or alter the shelf of books already on your shelves.
+The search page is keyword driven - the terms can be viewed at /SEARCH_TERMS.md.

+There are two routes:
+/
+/search

+Two commands to run the app:

+npm install
+npm start

+CREATE REACT APP BUILT IN README MATERIAL:

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>